 Hockey: Bolton Ladies 1 - 1 Rochdale Ladies

-The final score was 1-1, with Rochdale's goal scorer Jenny Banks.
+The final score was 1-1, with Lily Black as Rochdale's only goal scorer.

 Do you have a story for us?

 - 1Rochdale Asda distribution drivers employed by Wincanton strike for pay parity

 - 2Our Gracie's: new micro-pub serving real ale opens in Rochdale town centre